 Quality assurance and quality management processes applying to onsite construction methodologies, transportation, logistics and storage are out of scope for the guide, but CQP will form part of a family of quality management approaches that will be introduced through the wider Hub programme to cover onsite construction and whole life management.

-- perceived benefits and challenges for adoption of the CQP process within the construction sector
+- perceived benefits and challenges for adoption of the CQP process within the construction sector; and,

-- your interest in being part of the next stage of the project, by testing application of the tool within your organisation and creating proof-of-concept case studies to demonstrate applicability and lessons learnt.
+- stakeholders’ interest in being part of the next stage of the project, by testing application of the tool within organisations and creating proof-of-concept case studies to demonstrate applicability and lessons learnt.